 Lemon Sorbet Recipe

 Light and refreshing, this simple lemon sorbet recipe is the perfect balance of tart and sweet.
-It’s an absolutely wonderful frozen summer dessert!
+It’s a wonderful frozen summer dessert!

 Homemade Summer Fruit Sorbet